trusting-sdks/https/README.md

-# Trusting SDKs - HTTPs
+# Trusting SDKs - HTTPS

-A crowd-sourced list of SDKs and how they protect their downloads with HTTPs.
+A crowd-sourced list of SDKs and how they protect their downloads with HTTPS.

 Based on the [Trusting SDKs post](https://krausefx.com/blog/trusting-sdks) by [@KrauseFx](https://twitter.com/KrauseFx) this repo contains a crowd-sourced list of SDKs and their status when it comes to security when downloading the binary or source code.